Christie wins host Indonesia’s signature gold at Asian Games

 - Jacksonville shooting suspect appeared be targeting specific gamers, police say

-Christie ripped off his shirt again to celebrate the gold, and twirled his pointer around for emphasis.
+Christie ripped off his shirt again to celebrate the gold, and twirled his pointer finger around for emphasis.
 And he saluted when the Indonesian flag was raised above the podium.

 Badminton is the national sport in Indonesia, although it hasn’t won the men’s singles title at the Asian Games since Taufik Hidayat won back-to-back golds in 2002 and ’06.
 China’s Lin Dan won both in between.